ucan-wg/invocation/README.md

 3. [unit](https://github.com/ipld/ipld/blob/353baf885adebb93191cbe1f7be34f0517e20bbd/specs/schemas/schema-schema.ipldsch#L753-L789) in empty map representation.
 4. [map](https://ipld.io/docs/schemas/features/representation-strategies/#map-map-representation) in map representation.

-UCAN capabilities provided in [Proofs] MAY impose certain constraint on the type of `args` allowed.
+UCAN capabilities provided in [Proofs] MAY impose certain constraint on the type of `input`s allowed.

-If the `args` field is not present, it is implicitly a `unit` represented as empty map.
+If the `input` field is not present, it is implicitly a `unit` represented as empty map.

 ### 3.2.6 Nonce